fluentsinc/rookie-experiments/vs-code/pilot-04-save-workspace/experiment.md

 ![](../images/pilot-04/new-window-workspace.gif)

-3. ### In experiment-#3, you've created a workspace file but you did not save the workspace file to your computer.
+3. ### In experiment-#2, you've created a workspace file but you did not save the workspace file to your computer.
 You need to save the workspace and give it a relevant name to be able to open up the workspace file later.
 Save the workspace by selecting "file" and "save workspace as" option.
 Save the workspace file preferably in a folder where you keep all your other workspace files inside the master project folder.
-So in your computer, if the name of your master project folder is "project-x", you need could create a folder named "workspaces" inside "project-x" and save the workspace file in the "workspaces" folder inside "project-x" folder.
+So in your computer, if the name of your master project folder is "project-x", you could create a folder named "workspaces" inside "project-x" and save the workspace file in the "workspaces" folder inside "project-x" folder.
 You can name the "workspaces" folder any name you want as long as you know that you save your workspaces file inside that folder.

 ![](../images/pilot-04/save-workspace.gif)